spezialis/tangibles_worlds/README.md

 # Diploma project
 This project is an attempt to create and establish a strong link between reality and Virtual Reality.
-In a way that reflect how to manipulate the reality and influence the virtual world and vice versa.
+In a way the project reflect how to manipulate the reality and influence the virtual world and vice versa.
+I'm trying to explore what it means to touch some strange materials without seeing our hands and see something happening in a virtual world.

 ## Moodboard
 ![Alt text](Readme_data/Moodboard/Moodboard_Page_07.png)